The Impact of Antioxidants and Oxidative Stress on Sperm Quality

 IF OXYGEN IS DAMAGING TO CELLS, WHY DOES THE BODY USE IT?

 The human body’s relationship with oxygen is complicated.
-The first life forms on the planet was anaerobic and did not utilize oxygen in their metabolism.
+The first life forms on the planet were anaerobic and did not utilize oxygen in their metabolism.
 However, the use of oxygen within the body increases the energy available for use by its cells 20-fold, and aerobic metabolism allowed an explosion of development within the animal kingdom leading the great diversity of organisms that we see today.
 However, there was a price to pay for this increased energy.
 When oxygen loses one of its molecules during the course of natural body chemical reactions, it becomes a reactive oxygen species which are damaging to cells.
 Over time, organisms have found ways of effectively limiting the effects of oxidative damage while keeping the energy advantages of oxygen use.
 The use of natural antioxidant mechanisms is widespread throughout the body and help to neutralize the negative effects of oxidative stress on the body.

 Unfortunately, sperm are particularly vulnerable to the damages of oxidative stress.
-Sperm have a specific job which requires them to be compact and mobile for their long journey in the female reproductive tract.
+Sperm have a specific job which requires them to be compact and mobile for their long journey through the female reproductive tract.
 While their ability to swim efficiently is helped by their compact structure, what is sacrificed are antioxidants and a built-in ability to repair damage from oxidative stress.
 Their high levels of polyunsaturated fatty acids also make sperm vulnerable to damage from oxygen free radicals as well.
 Multiple studies have linked elevated levels of oxidative stress to decreased semen parameters such as density and motility.
 [Tremellen K. HumReprodUpdate 2008][Agarwal A. Fert/Steril 2003].
 Oxygen free radicals are also felt to have the ability to damage the sperm DNA and elevated levels of sperm DNA fragmentation (DFI) have been noted in men with oxidative stress.
 [Gharagozloo P. HumReprod 2011]

 CAUSES OF INCREASED OXIDATIVE STRESS